Dzyanino/Portfolio/src/skills.md

 ## Still needs improvements

-While keeping to follow the progressive way, those are actually what I seem to lack, based on critics and reviews, and that I'm trying to overcome
+While keeping to follow the progressive way, those are actually what I seem to lack, based on critics and reviews, and that I'm trying to overcome.

 * `UI/UX`

->> My UIs aren't that intuitive
+> My UIs aren't that intuitive

 * `Bigger projects`

->> Need to make or take part of bigger projects, even if it's personal
+> Need to make or take part of bigger projects, even if it's personal